 Pioneering SBCC

-In Thailand, the project is continuing USAID Wildlife Asia campaigns addressing two key drivers - spiritual beliefs in the power of ivory and tiger products to bring good luck and prevent harm (No Ivory No Tiger Amulets campaign) and perceived beauty of ivory (Beautiful Without Ivory campaign) as well as the Digital Deterrence campaign to reduce potential online purchase of ivory and tiger products.
+In Thailand, the project continued USAID Wildlife Asia campaigns addressing two key drivers - spiritual beliefs in the power of ivory and tiger products to bring good luck and prevent harm (No Ivory No Tiger Amulets campaign) and perceived beauty of ivory (Beautiful Without Ivory campaign) as well as the Digital Deterrence campaign to reduce potential online purchase of ivory and tiger products.